 Chickens Are Chickens

-Chickens are chickens and people are people, or so the saying goes.
-Simply put, chickens is the term that refers to all chickens, regardless of breed and other relevant chicken terminology.
+Chickens are chickens, and people are people, or so the saying goes.
+Simply put, chickens are the term that refers to all chickens, regardless of breed and other relevant chicken terminology.
 You would not refer to an entire coop of chickens as ducks or turkeys because chickens are chickens.

 Hens Are Chickens